Death By Red Bull

 A 15 year-old in the UK was taken to hospital with heart palpitations after drinking eight cans of Red Bull.

-Eight cans is about 640mg of caffeine – which – to be honest is not a huge amount.
+Eight cans contain about 640mg of caffeine – which – to be honest, is not a huge amount.
 Red Bull also contains 1000mg of Taurine, 60mg Glucuronolactone, and 27 grams of sugar per can.

 So to get things straight – the overdosing teenager consumed 216 grams of sugar (that’s about 54 teaspoons) along with 8 grams of Taurine.